 - When possible, I traveled overland, instead of flying

 - I traveled slowly to spend less money on transportation

-- I stayed in hostels, but if I was staying in one place for a longer term, I would rent an apartment or room through Airbnb.
-Note: I have an exclusive link that gives you $40 off on your first reservation with Airbnb.
-Get your credit here.
+- I stayed in hostels, but if I were staying in one place for a longer term, I would rent an apartment or room through Vrbo.

-- I did a lot of travel hacking too to get cheaper or free flights, as well as free accommodation.
+- I did a lot of travel hacking to get cheaper or free flights, as well as cheaper or free accommodation.

-- I kept detailed records of my spending (especially throughout my third year) with the Trail Wallet app.
-It’s the best one out there and I recommend it.
+- I kept detailed records of my spending (especially throughout my third year) with the TravelSpend app.
+It’s the best one out there, and I recommend it.

 - I couchsurfed and stayed with friends when possible.